Go Ad-Free

 “After reading about turmeric in your column, I started using one teaspoon in my scrambled eggs each morning.
 My arthritis has greatly improved, and I have far less pain when I walk.
 I work in my yard every few weeks, weeding, hoeing, mowing and pruning.
 Usually I am sore for days rtfter this work.
 But this last time, since I started taking turmeric, I had no soreness the next day.”

 Investigators are also studying the potential role of curcumin against cancer, Alzheimer disease, psoriasis and cystic fibrosis.
-Putting turmeric powder on cereal (as one reader did) or in scrambled eggs might taste a tad strange to some folks.
+Putting turmeric powder in food could be a good way to get curcumin for arthritis.
 One woman told us that she takes turmeric pills instead and they relieved her arthritis pain.
 When she stopped temporarily, the pain returned.
 She resumed taking turmeric pills and the pain disappeared.

 Learn More: